lsst-sqre/uservice-ccutter/README.md

 ### Routes

-* `/`: returns `OK` (used by Google Container Engine Ingress healthcheck)
+* `GET /`: returns `OK` (used by Google Container Engine Ingress healthcheck)

-* `/ccutter`: returns a JSON structure.
+* `GET /ccutter`: returns a JSON structure.
 The keys are the types of projects the service knows how to make with cookiecutter, and the values are what cookiecutter expects to use as cookiecutter.json for that type of project.

-* `/ccutter/<projecttype>`: returns a JSON structure for the named project type.
+* `GET /ccutter/<projecttype>`: returns a JSON structure for the named project type.

-* `/ccutter/<projecttype>` (POST): accepts JSON representing a filled-out cookiecutter.json form.
-This must be authenticated: the authentication headers should contain a username of the Github user that will be doing the project creation and commit, and the password field of the authentication header must contain the corresponding Github token.
+* `POST /ccutter/<projecttype>`: accepts JSON representing a filled-out cookiecutter.json form.
+This must be authenticated: the authentication headers should contain a username of the GitHub user that will be doing the project creation and commit, and the password field of the authentication header must contain the corresponding GitHub token.
 Presuming authentication and authorization succeed, the POST then:
     * Substitutes additional fields in the JSON depending on the project type.
     * Runs cookiecutter to create the project from the template.
-	* Creates a repository on Github for the project.
+	* Creates a repository on GitHub for the project.
-	* Pushes the project content to Github
+	* Pushes the project content to GitHub
   It returns a JSON structure with one field "github_repo", which contains the HTTPS clone url of the new repository.